syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Overview.md

 The SfDataGrid control is available in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
 It helps you to create entirely customizable features used to display and manipulate a large amount of data in a tabular view.
 The following table lists the key features of the SfDataGrid in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.

+N> Xamarin.Forms is a cross-platform this can be support across Android, iOS, and UWP platform.
+This is the nature of Xamarin.Forms.

 <table>
 <tr>